 The antagonistic external focus of the United States has shifted definitively, however, to China—a process initiated under Obama and heightened under Trump, but which has as much to do with the course charted by the Chinese Communist Party under Xi Jinping as any U.S. initiative.
 Biden, who spent multiple days with Xi in China in 2011 and played host to the general secretary on a friendly trip to the United States in 2012, called Xi a “thug” in February and made chauvinistic statements about Chinese responsibility for COVID-19 during the campaign.
 By some accounts, his administration will be slow to wind down any punitive Trump-era tariffs, even though there are no current plans to revive a strategic anti-Chinese trade bloc of the sort promised by the aborted Trans-Pacific Partnership.
 On the campaign trail in 2019, Biden said China was “not competition for us,” but there is a whiff of Sputnik-era anxiety in the air, including in mundane but crucial areas like China’s goal to set new technological standards, at a moment of U.S. policy paralysis.

-The willingness of the Biden administration to rush headlong into that “New Cold War” we have heard so much about will be dampened by entanglements with no historical parallel in U.S.–Soviet relations: interconnected corporate production supply chains, Chinese ownership of U.S. sovereign debt, and a large American market for Chinese goods.
+While the effect of these interlocking institutional relationships can result in stultifying inertia and inflexibility, the U.S. exercise of power abroad remains less fettered than almost any other function of the American state, largely because the source of that power lies in unchecked executive authority.
+Still, the willingness of the Biden administration to rush headlong into that “New Cold War” we have heard so much about will be dampened by entanglements with no historical parallel in U.S.–Soviet relations: interconnected corporate production supply chains, Chinese ownership of U.S. sovereign debt, and a large American market for Chinese goods.
 Moreover, the U.S. dollar remains the global reserve currency in the absence of any plausible alternative; the Federal Reserve’s activities during the COVID-19 crisis have only deepened dollar supremacy, much as they did during the 2008–2009 financial crisis.
 Indications of decoupling in any of these domains remain preliminary, and U.S. global-financial hegemony continues to structure both domestic and international political economy.
 But it seems safe to assume that Xi’s China has longer-term goals to become, if not the indispensable nation, then one that dictates more than it reacts to the dictates of others—not least on issues like the brutal repression in Xinjiang and Hong Kong—while the United States no longer possesses either state or capitalist capacity for long-term planning at all.